 When a spouse, relative or close family friend passes away, many people find that they are overwhelmed.
-Therefore, in this article we have set out the key issues that you need to deal with when dealing with bereavement.
-We hope that you find this helpful at what is undoubtedly a difficult time.
+Therefore, in this article we have set out the key issues that you need to deal with when dealing with a bereavement and also point you in the direction of people that can help you.

 In order to officially register a death you need to arrange a face to face meeting with your local Registrar.